-Sit or lie on your back with the knee extended fully straight as shown in the figure.
-Tighten and hold the front thigh muscle making the knee flat and straight If done correctly, the kneecap will slide slightly upward toward the thigh muscle.
+Lie on your back with the knee extended fully straight as in figure.
+Tighten and hold the front thigh muscle making the knee flat and straight.
+If done correctly, the kneecap will slide slightly upward toward the thigh muscle.
 The tightening action of the quadriceps should make your knee straighten and be pushed flat against the bed or floor.

 Hold 5 seconds for each contraction.
-Do 20 repetitions or more, three times a day.
+Do 20 repetitions three times a day.